dustincfox/flashcards/README.md

+This project was a challenge that was given during Dev Bootcamp.
+Our team made a simple flashcard application with Sinatra.
+If you would like to see my more recent work please view https://github.com/dustincfox/GrocerEASE

 ## GIT WORKFLOW

 **DO THIS REALLY OFTEN SO ANY MERGE CONFLICTS ARE SUPER MINOR.
 KEEP BRANCH FEATURES TINY TINY.
 LITERALLY, EVERY TIME YOU MAKE 3 LINES OF CODE CHANGES OR SOMETHING LIKE THAT**